 Worse more, WordPress plugins, which are unregulated by WordPress, offer in-roads for criminals as well.

-Without question, Craft CMS claims victory due to it’s insulated CMS.
-You can’t freely install plugins at random, and Craft CMS isn’t on nearly ever Internet site you surf.
+Without question, Craft CMS claims victory due to its insulated CMS.
+You can’t freely install plugins at random, and Craft CMS isn’t on nearly every Internet site you surf.

-Craft CMS vs WordPress For SEO Plugin and Optimization
+Craft CMS vs WordPress: SEO Plugins & Optimization

-The two plugins work almost identical, allowing marketers to update metadata information on a massive scale.
+The two plugins work almost identically, allowing marketers to update metadata information on a massive scale.
 The plugin functions on every page and article posted on your site.
 SEOMatic typically costs around $99.

 There’s a lot you can do with SEOMatic.
 If you’re familiar with Yoast SEO, SEOMatic will be a breeze.